 In addition to achieving an overall pass mark of at least 50%, students must:

 - Deliver the final presentation.

-- Submit both the preliminary and final reports.
+- Submit the final report.

 - Maintain a current copy of all work on University-approved storage systems.

 If you believe that exceptional circumstances may prevent you from meeting the mandatory course requirements, contact the Course Coordinator for advice as soon as possible.

 Your grade will be determined through an assessment of the various reports and presentations.